cabberley/utility_meter_evolved/README.md

 - if your Consumption is being recorded as MWh and your Calculation Sensor is $/kWh then you want to convert your MWh to kWH to achieve this the multiplier should be set to 1000.
 - if your Consumption is being recorded as Wh and your Calculation Sensor is $/kWh then you want to convert your MWh to kWH to achieve this the multiplier should be set to 0.0001.

-### If you want to track one of the attributes like "Last period calculated value" as a Sensor?

-If you want to track via another sensor the calculated attribute variable, I would suggest another Great HACS Custom Integration written by gjohansson-ST [Attribute as Sensor](https://github.com/gjohansson-ST/attribute_as_sensor) this integration can monitor an attribute in the Utility Meter Next Gen and surface it as a Sensor in its own right.